Neuroscience Microscopy Core

-The Core was moved to the new Neuroscience Research Building and expanded in 2014.
 The Core provides instruments to image fixed samples and live cells.
 The hardware and software allow different imaging modes ranging from single slice to multicolor 3D time series, and large area tiling.
 Available environmental chamber provides optimal conditions for long term experiments on live cells.

 Project consultation/collaboration, training, and technical assistance are available from Core Director (a Zeiss certified microscopy specialist).
 All users must receive training (separate for each microscope) before operating the equipment.
 Trained and proficiency certified users may operate the Core equipment without supervision.

 Instrumentation in Core

 Zeiss LSM 780 confocal reservation calendar